Isaacprogi/fetch-contextualize/README.md

 ### Axios configuration

 #### Axios Instance
-You can use an axios instance in conjuction with the apiConfig
+You can define an axios instance as well.

 ```jsx
 const instance = axios.create({